jerrylui803/Regex/README.md

 and it contains the following functions:

-is_regex(s): which takes a string s and produces True if it is a valid regular expression (according to the characterization in the introduction of this handout), but False otherwise.
+is_regex(s): which takes a string s and produces True if it is a valid regular expression, and False otherwise.

-all_regex permutations(s): which takes a string s and produces the set of permutations of s that are also valid regular expressions (according to the characterization in the introduction of this handout)
+all_regex permutations(s): which takes a string s and produces the set of permutations of s that are also valid regular expressions

 regex_match(r, s): which returns True if and only if string s matches the regular expression tree rooted at r.